dkbalachandar/effective-java-notes/README.md

 #### Item 58: Prefer For Each loops to Traditional For Loops
 For Loop provides compelling advantages over the traditional for loop in clarity, flexibility and bug prevention, with no performance penalty.
 Use for-each loops in preference to for loops wherever you can.
 There are situations where you can’t use for each loop.
-1. Destructive Filtering - If you need to traverse a collection and remove selected elements, then you need to use an explicit iterator so that you can call its remove method.
+1.Destructive Filtering - If you need to traverse a collection and remove selected elements, then you need to use an explicit iterator so that you can call its remove method.
 You can avoid explicit traversal by using Collections’s removeIf method in java 8
-2. Transforming - If you need to traverse a list or array and replace some or all of the values of its elements, you need the list iterator or array index in order to replace the value of the element.
+2.Transforming - If you need to traverse a list or array and replace some or all of the values of its elements, you need the list iterator or array index in order to replace the value of the element.
-3. Parallel Iteration – If you need to traverse multiple collection in parallel, then you need explicit control over the iterator or index variable.
+3.Parallel Iteration – If you need to traverse multiple collection in parallel, then you need explicit control over the iterator or index variable.
 So, the all iterators or index variables can be advanced in lockstep.

 #### Item 59: Know and use Libraries
 By using a standard library,
-1. You take advantage of the knowledge of the experts who wrote it and the experience of who used it before you.
+1.You take advantage of the knowledge of the experts who wrote it and the experience of who used it before you.
-2. Don’t have to waste your time writing ad hoc solutions to problems that are only marginally related to your work.
+2.Don’t have to waste your time writing ad hoc solutions to problems that are only marginally related to your work.
-3. Their performance tends to improve over time
+3.Their performance tends to improve over time
-4. Your code will be easily readable, maintainable, and reusable.
+4.Your code will be easily readable, maintainable, and reusable.

 Numerous features are added to the libraries in every major release, and it pays to keep abreast of these additions Every programmer should be familiar with: java.lang